bart-kneepkens/Good-iOS-App-Checklist/README.md

 # Good-App-Checklist
-An opinionated list of features that every good app should have.
+An opinionated list of features that every good iOS app should have.
 (Apps to be published in the App Store, that is)

-# Must
 ### 1. Localized for release regions
 - All user-facing text should be translated in the primary locales of the regions you intend to release to
 - All text should work in a locale's default layout direction, also supporting right-to-left layouts